papivot/pace-docs/PKS Workload Deployment using Helm.md

 #### Using Ingress

-Layer 7 (HTTP and
+Layer 7 (HTTP and HTTPS) ingress is provided by NSX-T PKS integration natively.
+For other IaaS and SDN, a separate Ingress controller needs to be installed on the cluster to enable Ingress routing.
+For the demo purpose, we will use Tr

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxMzk2NzgzNCwtODcxMTE2MDg3LC0xOT
+eyJoaXN0b3J5IjpbLTg5MDkwODg5NywtODcxMTE2MDg3LC0xOT
 Q3MDQwNjM4LC0zNzcwODg2NTIsMTcwNzQwODU2MSwxNjIzNTc2
 NTYxLDE1MzY2MTEwMDksMTY5MDI1OTEyMywtMTE1NDg0Njk2NC
 wtMTMwMjczODg5LDc2MTEzNjQzMiwtMTg4MzgxNDY4Myw5MzA4